-- I've got to remember to evenly space my slides, as I practiced. - I can't let myself get bogged down in the details of my results slides, at the expense of communicating ideas.
+- I must remember to evenly space my slides, as I practiced. - I cannot let myself get bogged down in the details of my results slides, at the expense of communicating ideas.

-Productive worry gets the adrenaline flowing and assures a good performance.
-Counterproductive worry makes a bad performance much more likely.
+Productive worry gets the adrenaline flowing and assures a superior performance.
+Counterproductive worry makes a substandard performance much more likely.

 We have presented workable guidelines, tips & lessons learned for making a good presentation.
 Follow them, and you will succeed.
-There's no magic to giving a good presentation.
+There is no magic to giving a good presentation.
 A first-time speaker can give a good presentation by simply paying attention to the guidelines, tips & lessons learned given above.
-Remember, we want your presentation to be successful as much as you do.
+Remember, we want your presentation to be as successful as you do.